kzahel/kzahel.github.io/_posts/2012-12-07-torrent-in-your-browser.md

 BitTorrent ecosystem.
 From those who are unable and who are unwilling to install custom desktop software, to those who are stuck in
 <a href="http://www.apple.com">walled gardens</a>, but especially for
-those who don't know or don't care what torrent is.
+those who don't know or don't care what a torrent is.

 There were a number of challenges I encountered when developing the prototype.
 The most difficult problem is the lack of wide browser